Evaluator Engine

 let buffer = std::fs::read("sample.bin")?;

-// Evaluate with default config
+// Evaluate with default config.
+The low-level `evaluate_rules` takes only

-let matches = evaluate_rules(&rules, &buffer)?;
+let matches = evaluate_rules(&parsed.rules, &buffer, &mut ctx)?;

 for m in matches {